 The UI of e-commerce sites can be complicated: there’s item size and color options, purchase buttons, logos, images, cross-promotional items, and more.
 The last thing you want to do is confuse your user out of making a purchase!

 UI templates like this are great for you.
 A distraction-free UI kit, so you can make a website plan without getting too bogged down in the details.
+It's worth considering if you're looking for UI/UX templates for Illustrator.

 “Like a sketch on paper”, Paper wireframe Kit is a simple, grid-based design tool.